ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}
 {: support}

-It's possible to attach {{site.data.keyword.blockstorageshort}} with only a single path, but it is important that connections are established on both paths to ensure no disruption of service.
+It's possible to attach {{site.data.keyword.blockstorageshort}} with only a single path, but it is important that connections are established on both paths to make sure that no disruption of service occurs.
 For more information about configuring MPIO connections, see the following articles.
    - [Mount iSCSI LUN on Red Hat Enterprise Linux&reg; 8](/docs/BlockStorage?topic=BlockStorage-mountingRHEL8).
    - [Mount iSCSI LUN on CloudLinux 8](/docs/BlockStorage?topic=BlockStorage-mountingCloudLin8).
    - [Mount iSCSI LUN on Ubuntu 20](/docs/BlockStorage?topic=BlockStorage-mountingUbu20).